Each 5 ml contains:

 Preterm labour: Pulmonary oedema: discontinue administration.
 A normal dose of loop diuretic (e.g. frusemide) should be given intravenously.

-The effects of acute toxicity from guaiphenesin may include gastrointestinal discomfort, nausea and drowsiness.
+The effects of acute toxicity from guaifenesin may include gastrointestinal discomfort, nausea and drowsiness.
 The drug is, however, rapidly metabolised and excreted in the urine.
 Patients should be kept under observation and treated symptomatically.
+Overdosage may also give rise to nausea and vomiting.
+Treatment need only be symptomatic and supportive.